slash3b/slash3b.github.io/_posts/2019-04-13-inheritance-and-composition-in-php.markdown

 {%endhighlight%}

 In this case you inherit everything from parent class and there is nothing wrong with it if that is what you want.
-But PHP does not support multi inheritance, you can not inherit from muptiple classes simultaneously and sometimes you do *not* want to inherit everything from parent class.
-That is where composition helps.
+But PHP does not support multi-inheritance - you can not inherit from muptiple classes simultaneously and sometimes you do **not** want to inherit everything from parent class.
+That is when composition helps.
 For example:

 {%highlight php%}